 The ILA offers exchange programs exclusively for the ILA students, separately from the University-wide Designated Exchange Programs.
 Currently the ILA has agreements to exchange undergraduate students with three top-ranked institutions: IE University in Spain, University College London in the U.K. and University College Maastricht in the Netherlands.
-Detailed information is provided in the Guidelines for ILA Undergraduate Exchange Program, which is available at the ILA private website.
+Detailed information is provided in the Guidelines for ILA Undergraduate Exchange Program, which is available at the ILA Website for Current Students.

-■ Waseda University Exchange Program
+Waseda University Exchange Program